Please make sure the following details match your passport.

 Expected course end date: This will be the day that your course is due to finish.

-Course level: If your CAS is combined or for a masters course only, the course level will be NQF 7.
+Course level: If your CAS is combined or for a Masters course only, the course level will be RQF 7.
 If your CAS is for a pre-sessional course only, it will be CEFR B2.

 Accommodation fees paid: The accommodation fees paid do not include the deposit as this is held separately in our system so that it can be returned to you at the end of your stay.